bagaag/meep-guide/README.md

 Once you've joined a town, you can claim a plot.

-Towns are divided into 16x16 sections called plots.
+**Claim** - Towns are divided into 16x16 sections called plots.
 As you walk through a town, watch the chat feed.
 If a plot is for sale, it will indicate the price when you step into it.
 Find a plot that's for sale, stand on it and do `/plot claim`.
 Once you've claimed the plot, you can start building.

-It's a good idea to do `/sethome` on your new plot so you can get back to it easily using `/home`.
+**Set Home** - It's a good idea to do `/sethome` on your new plot so you can get back to it easily using `/home`.

-Most towns have the default permissions so that only you (and the town Mayor and Assistants) can open your doors and chests.
+**Permissions** - Most towns have the default permissions so that only you (and the town Mayor and Assistants) can open your doors and chests.
 You can use `/plot set perm` (<a href="https://code.google.com/a/eclipselabs.org/p/towny/wiki/Commands#/plot">details</a>) to modify these permissions.

-If you want to sell your plot, use `/plot fs 100` where 100 is the price you wish to set.
+**Selling** - If you want to sell your plot, use `/plot fs 100` where 100 is the price you wish to set.
 You'll get the money if someone buys it, but you'll also pay the taxes on the plot until it does.
 You can also do `/plot unclaim` to release the plot back to the town.

 [Return to TOC](#toc)